luislucena16/marketplace-challenge/README.md

 # Troubleshooting
 ## Nouce is too high

-Reset your Metamask account transaction history.
+Reset your Metamask account transaction history:

-`In your account:`

 - Go to `Settings`
 - Then to `Advanced`